 This is what I thought before trying surge.sh.
 Now hosting a static website couldn't be more easier than this.
 Here are the steps to do that.

-Surge.sh lets you deploy a static from command line in a minute.
+Surge.sh lets you deploy a static website from command line in a minute.
 You can deploy your site for free and they are offering a subdomain in surge.sh.
-You can also use your own with your website.
+You can also use your own domain with your website.

 Step 1 - Install surge